OAXFoundation/oaxfoundation.github.io/_posts/2022-11-9-Another-Edition-of-Regulatory-Updates-From-Around-the-World.md

 With approximately 15 approvals given by the Monetary Authority of Singapore (MAS), the likes of Coinbase, Circle and Paxos have been making recent headlines with their anticipation to expand their reach within the city-state.
 Yet there’s been discussions as to how MAS may look to further tighten regulation in the space, from limiting retail investors from engaging in crypto, to how stablecoin issuers may be held accountable for their reserves.
 Circle, one of the recently approved companies, will be required to hold reserves matching their $43.8 billion USD token equivalent.

-The restrictions to retail investors are based on the ideas that generally customers do not hold enough knowledge regarding digital assets and that unless it can be demonstrated that they hold “sufficient knowledge” of the risks that are present with crypto.
+The restrictions to retail investors are based on the ideas that generally customers do not hold enough knowledge regarding digital assets and that unless it can be demonstrated that they hold “sufficient knowledge” of the risks that are present with crypto.<br><br>

 ![]({{ site.baseurl }}/img/blog-images/OAX-Regulations-hk.png)